(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Rational Irrationality

-The types of behaviour discussed here are distinguished from perceived irrationality.
-Whereas as an agent may be perceived to be irrational when for instance their goals are unknown, irrational behaviour is denoted as that where no matter the goal, the behaviour is suboptimal \cite{masters_sardina_2021}.
+The cases where irrational behaviour can, in some scenarios, be optimal are distinguished from perceived irrationality.
+Perceived irrationality is particularly relevant when it comes to GenAI, and as such is briefly discussed below.
+We return to a fuller consideration of GenAI in Section \ref{sec6}.
+Whereas as an agent may be perceived to be irrational when for instance their goals are unknown, irrational behaviour is denoted as that where no matter the goal, the behaviour is suboptimal \citep{masters_sardina_2021}.
 This may arise particularly in situations involving limited information – agents may not be aware of other agents’ utility functions, and may have different reward structures in such a way that behaviour appears to be irrational but could in fact be optimal for another agent.
-In game theoretical frameworks, an agent may appear irrational when their model of the game differs from our own \cite{ganzfried_2023}.
-Behaviour being perceived as irrational has been studied in the domain of human-computer interaction, where perceived irrationality may arise from the discrepancy between an individual’s expectations and their perception of a smart system’s actions \shortcite{abadie_2019}.
+In game theoretical frameworks, an agent may appear irrational when their model of the game differs from our own \citep{ganzfried_2023}.
+Behaviour being perceived as irrational has been studied in the domain of human-computer interaction, where perceived irrationality may arise from the discrepancy between an individual’s expectations and their perception of a smart system’s actions \shortcites{abadie_2019}\citep{abadie_2019}.
 As we will see in more detail in Section \ref{sec5.2}, the question of how rational a system should be when interacting with humans remains an open question.
-However, here we are interested in behaviours and strategies that are not only perceived to, but do in fact deviate from rational behaviour.